fncbook/fnc/book/nonlineqn/newton.md

   \lim_{k\to\infty} \frac{|x_{k+1}-r|}{|x_k-r|^2} = \alpha.
 ```

 Recall that linear convergence is identifiable by trending toward a straight line on a log--linear plot of the error.
-When the convergence is quadratic, no such straight line exists---the convergence keeps getting steeper.
+When the convergence is quadratic, no such straight line exists—the convergence keeps getting steeper.
 Alternatively, note that (neglecting high-order terms)

 ```{math}
   \log(|\epsilon_{k+1}|) \approx 2 \log(|\epsilon_{k}|) + \text{constant},